Marie Logoreci: Film acting

 Logoreci was one of the pioneers of the Albanian movies.
 She had a role in the very first Albanian movie, a short feature of about 12 minutes long, produced by the Albanian Film Studio and Albanian Television.
 The first important film she acted in was The Great Warrior Skanderbeg.
 The most unforgettable role played by her in a movie is that of "Loke" in Toka Jone (Our Land).

 Her art

 Logoreci shaped her art by observing life carefully.
 She accumulated enough experience so she could input it later in her performances.
 In front of the spectators she created in stage the human soul, pain, protest, revolt, hate, cynicism, hypocrisy, and cunning; she offered them the magic of the play, what the real art can invoke.
 Her artistic lingo was expressive; her stage gestures demanded and were applied with masterly affection, and Logoreci gave life to all those performances signing up her individuality and personal stature in art.

-Logoreci survived in art lovers' memories as a candid, simple and sincere human being, a woman of a great knowledge and art mastery.
-At the same time she is remembered by many young artists as someone extremely pleasant to talk to with or to get advice from.